ibexa/documentation-developer/docs/guide/personalization/basic_integration.md

 ## Advanced integration

-You can configure integration at a more advanced level to track more events, use additional parameters, apply custom scenario configurations, apply filters and enable additional features.
+You can configure integration at a more advanced level to track more events, use additional parameters, apply custom scenario configurations, apply filters, and enable additional features.

 For more information about available functionalities, see the [User Documentation](https://doc.ibexa.co/projects/userguide/en/latest/personalization/personalization).